Wohldenberg Castle: Modern Age

 During the Thirty Years' War the Wohldenberg castle finally was destroyed by the Bockenem surrounding Imperial Army (Holy Roman Empire) in the year 1641.
 Subsequently the castle deteriorated further and in 1800 it was removed except from a few ruins of the wall.
 Beforehand inhabitants of Sillium used some of the wall bricks to raise a sheep shelter in the village and one inhabitant of Astenbeck bought the castle ruins for break off.
 Since 1858 the government in Hannover induced restoration actions.
 In this process the castle keep was added a viewing platform with merlons.
 Since then the castle ruin became a popular destination.

 The new office house located about 200 m below the castle was built in 1852 when the office Wohldenberg still had three big protectorates.
-After the office’s closure the author Oskar Meding lived there until 1896 and wrote in this history-charged environment his numerous historical novels.
+After the office’s closure the author Oskar Meding lived there until 1896 and wrote his numerous historical novels.
 After his death the house was used as a hotel for a short time.

 20th century

 During World War II the keep was used as an anti-aircraft tower.
-Today visitors enjoy a beautiful view over the commune Holle until the mountains of the Harz.
 Since 1668 a vicarage of the Catholic Church’s community Wohldenberg is housed in the castle’s gate house.
 Sub montane a residential house is situated which was a hostelry in 1561.

 The new office house sub montane was bought in 1920 by the Caritas of the diocese (see also: Roman Catholic Diocese of Hildesheim).
 Since 1964 there is also a youth-educational institution of the Catholic Church in the “House Wohldenberg”.